-Thinking of booking The Fourmost with it’s roots steeped in the eclectic 1960’s Mersey beat boom?
-The band was part of the Brian Epstein stable along with The Beatles, Billy J Kramer, Gerry and The Pacemakers and others.
+The Fourmost sensational 60s party band has it’s roots steeped in the eclectic 1960’s Mersey beat boom.
+This band was part of the Brian Epstein stable along with The Beatles, Billy J Kramer, Gerry and The Pacemakers and others.

-Since the mid 1980’s the band has enjoyed a golden era as part of the wider 1960’s revival scene.
+Since the mid 1980’s The Fourmost 60s party band has enjoyed a golden era as part of the wider 1960’s revival scene.
 It now appears throughout the UK and Europe playing at theatres, holiday parks and 60’s festivals to a diverse fan base.

-The Fourmost 1960s Band
+The Fourmost Sensational 60s

-The Fourmost were an English Merseybeat band that recorded in the 1960s.
+Here we have an English Merseybeat band that recorded in the 1960s.
 Their biggest UK hit single was “A Little Loving” in 1964.
 “A Little Loving”, written by Russ Alquist, reached Number 6 in the UK Singles Chart in mid 1964.

-Other tracks included “My Block” sung by Hatton and written by Jimmy Radcliffe, Carl Spencer and Bert Berns (originally a hit for the Chiffons in 1963), Millward sang a re-make of “The in Crowd” which featured the brass section from Sounds Incorporated, and Hatton sang two cover versions of Little Richard’s “The Girl Can’t Help It” and “Heebie-Jeebies”.
+Other tracks included “My Block” sung by Hatton and written by Jimmy Radcliffe, Carl Spencer and Bert Berns (originally a hit for the Chiffons in 1963), Millward sang a re-make of “The in Crowd” which featured the brass section from Sounds Incorporated and Hatton sang two cover versions of Little Richard’s “The Girl Can’t Help It” and “Heebie-Jeebies”.
 The band appeared in the 1965 film, Ferry Cross the Mersey and on the soundtrack album of the same name singing ‘I Love You Too’ (which appeared in two totally differing versions mono to stereo).
 (Wikipedia)